 Before creating a database, you first need to carry out the following pre-creation activities:

-Install Oracle Database 11g Release 2 software under the installation user ID.
-For details on how to do this, refer to Chapter 3, " Oracle Database Installation and Deinstallation".
+Install Oracle Database 11g Release 2 under the installation user ID.
+For details on how to do this, refer to Chapter 3, " Oracle Database Installation and Deinstallation."

-Oracle recommends that the BS2000 System Administrator should define a separate job class for the background tasks.
+Oracle recommends that the BS2000 System Administrator should define a separate job class for the background and server tasks.
 This job class should have the following characteristics:

 TP-ALLOWED=YES NO-CPU-LIMIT=YES JOB-TYPE=BATCH